aa-crown/HARMONY-Prolific-Depression-Surveys/README.md

 * phq10: Patient Health Questionaire 9 +1 (10 questions)\

 Additionally, three attention check questions were employed in addition to four questions asking about medications and diagnoses.

+## Overview of files
+> harmony_screening_scores.R

+The PHQ10 survey was used as a screener in this study.
+This file contains code for thresholding participants based on PHQ10 scores.
+The cutoff used here is scores of 5 or higher.

+> harmony_sumary_coding.R

+This file contains code to calculate summary scores of the surveys used in this study.
+Each survey has different summary coding methods.

+Functions are created to\
+    1. Sum responses together\
+    2. Subtract one from all responses to achieve 0 index on responses\
+    3. Inverse code responses\
+    4. Binarize responses based on response wanted\
+    5. Get max response from subset of items

+> [!NOTE]
+> Not all functions (if any) will be used on any one survey

 > harmony_exploration.R